April 14, 2021

 Lender and Loan Size Data

-As of 8/8/2020 loans under $50K represent 69 percent of total PPP loans, and 12 percent by value.
-Loans over $5m are less than 1 percent of total PPP loans, and only 6 percent by value.
-This has remained largely static.
+As of 4/11/2021, and for Round Three loans only, loans under $50K represent 82 percent of total PPP loans, and 25 percent by value.
+Loans over $5m are less than 1 percent of total PPP loans and 1 percent of loan value.

-The SBA has also, in more recent reports, released data on the top fifteen providers of PPP loans by dollar value.
-These top fifteen have issued only 24 percent of all PPP funds disbursed.
+The SBA also releases data on the top fifteen providers of PPP loans by dollar value.
+These top fifteen have issued 31 percent of total available PPP funds.